 - 1. A student requesting to repeat a nursing course must complete an "Application for Readmission" form.
 Students requesting consideration for readmission must meet the current School of Nursing admission criteria and will enter under the current University of Mobile Academic Catalog. - 2.
 Readmission to nursing courses is not guaranteed and is based on space availability. - 3.
 Nursing courses are valid for only three (3) years.
 Students requesting to re-enter the nursing program after a three (3) year absence must start completely over with all courses in the BSN nursing curriculum. - 4.
-Students who earn two (2) failing grades ("D's" or "F's") or who withdraw from two (2) nursing courses will not be considered for re-enrollment.
-Dismissals due to academic misconduct or two (2) failing grades ("D's" or "F's") are not eligible to appeal for readmission.
-Students withdrawing from more than two (2) nursing courses, exhibiting unprofessional or illegal behaviors in the classroom or clinical setting, and/or violating academic integrity policies will not be eligible to be considered for re-enrollment or readmission into the ABSN, TBSN, or the RN-BSN programs.
+Students who earn two (2) failing grades ("D's" or "F's") in any two nursing courses, who withdraw from three (3) nursing courses, or who are dismissed due to academic misconduct will not be considered for re-enrollment and are not eligible to appeal.
+Students exhibiting unprofessional or illegal behaviors in the classroom or clinical setting, and/or violating academic integrity policies will not be eligible to be considered for re-enrollment or readmission into the ABSN, TBSN, or the RN-BSN programs.